clbarrell/growth/README.md

     - have a flag - recalculates at each login, checkin, etc.
 - adjust checkin_log graph depending on goal.frequency & amount of checkins
   - set a maximum time frame to capture
-- setup mailer
-  - email'd reminders
-  - include calendar invites t0 force people to make space for this
-  - What kinds of emails requried?

 ## Someday features